Page Table of Contents

 Step 5.
 Choose "Next" and press the "X" button.
 The update file is copied to the PS4.

 Step 6.
 Once the copy is complete, read the System Software License Agreement, select "Accept", and press the "X" button.
-The system software is now installing onto the PS4.
+The system software is now installed on the PS4.

 Step 7.
 After the update is completed, the PS4 will restart.
 Then, press the PlayStation button on your controller and log in with your user profile.